 I received a review copy of this game on Steam and put 30 hours into it before writing this review.
 I played the game from beginning to end.

-Mars War Logs was slow, stiff, and boring to play.
+Mars War Logs was slow, stiff, and boring to play, but I still loved it.
 The Technomancer is none of those things.
 This game plays beautiful when compared to all of Spiders previous games.
 They’ve finally found a good gameplay formula to build from in my opinion.
 In The Technomancer you have three different classes you can play as.
 In battle you can freely swap between them or you can do like me and focus on mastering a single class instead of trying to be a jack of all trades because you’ll struggle a lot in the late game.